Jenn Braun

 In our years of experience, labeling changes have often spurred great innovation in the industry.

 Sensient Colors can help food manufacturers navigate the regulatory landscape and meet consumer demand for transparency.
 Our team is happy to answer any questions about compliance with the CFIA’s 2021 guidelines.
-Please feel free to start a conversation about natural colours or food colour regulation by requesting a consult below.
+Please feel free to start a conversation about natural colors or food color regulation by requesting a consult below.